bostontrader/cakephp-auth-tdd/README.md

   ADD COLUMN `is_active` TINYINT(1) NULL DEFAULT 0  AFTER `password` ,
   ADD COLUMN `is_admin` TINYINT(1) NULL DEFAULT 0  AFTER `is_active` ;
 ```

+<h3>3.
+The UsersController</h3>

+Starting with <b>commit eb9a69</b> we implement step 3-1.
+It's time to start in on the UsersController.
+As we did with
+the User model, we <i>could</i> pick this apart, tedious-step-by-tedious-step.
+But now you we
+have some experience and judgement, let's pick up the pace.

+We start with the shell of a UsersControllerTest, which extends ControllerTestCase.
+It doesn't
+take long to discover that we need a UsersController, we need an index method, and said
+method needs to invoke getAllUsers on the User model.